 There are specific cells, called dendritic cells, that reside in all the body surfaces that come in contact with the external environment.
-The skin is an obvious one, but so are the GI tract and the respiratory system.
+The skin is an obvious one, but so are the GI tract, the respiratory system, and the genitourinary tract.

 The dendritic cells are basically sentries.
 Their role is to do the following:

 - Send long extensions of their membranes to continuously sample the environment

 - Trap all kinds of molecules, including certain foods and drugs as well as insect venom

 - Fish out these foreign molecules from the microcirculation that lines the inner side of the skin, the gut, and the respiratory tree (trachea, bronchi, and the small branches called bronchioles).